-I hold a Master's Degree in Counselling Psychology from Yorkville University.
-In my studies, I focused on trauma, mood regulation, mindfulness-based interventions, and self-compassion.
+I hold a Master's Degree in Counselling Psychology from Yorkville University, where I focused on trauma, mood regulation, mindfulness, and self-compassion.

 I am a Registered Clinical Counsellor (RCC), and am a member in good standing with the British Columbia Association of Clinical Counsellors (BCACC Member #16987).